tux4kids/Tuxpaint-Android/README.md

 }
 ```

-Solution: We implement our own implementation of `mbstowcs` function for TuxPaint.
+Solution: We implement our own implementation of `mbstowcs` function for Tux Paint.
 For more information, please check out android_mbstowcs.h and android_mbstowcs.h.

 Issue 14: Android has not support "setlocale" which will cause gettext not work.